 2B Phan Chau Trinh, Minh An, Hoi An

 Food Hall, Tran Quy Cap, Minh An, Hoi An

 - Bia Hơi at Bia Hơi Hải Xồm

 86 Le Trong Tan, Khuong Mai, Thanh Xuan, Hanoi

 - Bún chả at Bún chả Hương Liên

 24 Le Van Huu, Pham Dinh Ho, Hai Ba Trung, Hanoi

-You also want to discover other Vietnamese Street food that are not in Anthony Bourdain’s Vietnam Restaurant List but incredible awesome.
+You also want to discover other Vietnamese Street food that is not in Anthony Bourdain’s Vietnam Restaurant List but incredibly awesome.